3PG/Dashboard/src/assets/docs/announce.md

 Event               | Description
 :-------------------|:----------------------------
-BAN                 | User is banned on Discord CONFIG_UPDATE        | Bot config is changed
+Ban                 | User is banned on Discord
+Config Update        | Bot config is changed
-LEVEL_UP             | User reaches a new XP level MEMBER_JOIN          | User joins the guild MEMBER_LEAVE         | User leaves the guild MESSAGE_DELETED      | User message is deleted
+Level Up             | User reaches a new XP level Member Join          | User joins the guild
+Member Leave         | User leaves the guild
+Message Deleted      | User message is deleted
-UNBAN               | User is unbanned on Discord
+Unban               | User is unbanned on Discord
-WARN                | User is warned with the warn command
+Warn                | User is warned with the `warn` command Mute                | User is muted with the `mute` command

 ---